 In other words, it’s really hard to change as you age.

 Because of this, it is vital to start success habits early in life.
-If you begin these good habits now, you'll be in great shape later on.
+This isn't to say you can't find success in later life, but if you begin these good habits now, you'll be in great shape later on.
 I encourage you to think of your habits as compound interest.

 Compound interest is a financial term that refers to interest on top of interest.
 When you make an investment at a specific interest rate, over time, the interest will compound on its own interest.